 If, however, your NPO has received notice of a pending IRS audit, Exempt Tax Law can assist you,

-Our lawyers provide advice, counsel, and representation to many tax-exempt organizations in connection with IRS audits and tax controversies, in such areas as challenges to the tax-exempt status to the organization, unrelated business income tax, and allegations that the organization provided an "excess benefit" to an "insider."
+Exempt Tax Law has provided advice, counsel, and representation to many tax-exempt organizations in connection with IRS audits and tax controversies, in such areas as challenges to the tax-exempt status to the organization, unrelated business income tax, and allegations that the organization provided an "excess benefit" to an "insider."

-Talk to Our Lawyers Today
+Talk to exempt tax law, pllc Today

 Exempt Tax Law, PLLC invites your inquiry in regard to a potential IRS audit.